stephenanayashilliard/Bikesharing/README.md

 # Bikesharing
 ## Overview
-Using Tableau, a data visualization software;  we produced severl graphs for a  business proposal to present to a bike-sharing company.
+Using Tableau, a data visualization software;  we produced several graphs for a  business proposal to present to a bike-sharing company.
 The graphs presented:
 - Checkout Times by Gender
 - Trips by Weekday for Each Hour
 - Trips by Gender (Weekday per hour)